ral-facilities/datagateway-api/README.md

 requires all Search APIs that want to be integrated with the portal to support search scoring.

-## Generating the OpenAPI Specification

-When the config option `generate_swagger` is set to true in `config.yaml`, a YAML file defining the API using OpenAPI standards will be created at `src/swagger/openapi.yaml`.
-This option should be disabled in production to avoid any issues with read-only directories.

-[apispec](https://apispec.readthedocs.io/en/latest/) is used to help with this, with an `APISpec()` object created in `src/main.py` which endpoint specifications are added to (using `APISpec.path()`) when the endpoints are created for Flask.
-These paths are iterated over and ordered alphabetically, to ensure `openapi.yaml` only changes if there have been changes to the Swagger docs of the API; without that code, Git will detect changes on that file everytime startup occurs (preventing a clean development repo).
-The contents of the `APISpec` object are written to a YAML file and is used when the user goes to the configured (root) page in their browser.

-The endpoint related files in `src/resources/` contain `__doc__` which have the Swagger docs for each type of endpoint.
-For non-entity and table endpoints, the Swagger docs are contained in the docstrings. `src/resources/swagger/` contain code to aid Swagger doc generation, with a plugin (`RestfulPlugin`) created for `apispec` to extract Swagger documentation from `flask-restful` functions.

 # Utilities

 Within the repository, there are some useful files which can help with using the API.